alphagov/notifications-admin/README.md

 ## To update application dependencies

-`requirements.txt` is generated from the `requirements.in` in order to pin versions of all nested dependencies.
+`requirements.txt` is generated from `requirements.in` in order to pin versions of all nested dependencies.
 If `requirements.in` has been changed, run `make freeze-requirements` to regenerate it.

 ## Further docs